MicrosoftDocs/Viva/Viva/learning/configure-other-content-sources.md

 - Microsoft Learn
 - Microsoft 365 Training

 Third-party content sources aren't enabled by default.
-To enable these sources, you'll need to [add them in the Microsoft 365 admin center](content-sources-365-admin-center.md#configure-settings-for-the-learning-content-sources) and follow the specific instructions shown in the following table.
+To enable these sources, you'll need to add them in Viva Learning Admin and follow the specific instructions shown in the following table.

 >[!NOTE]
 >You'll need a Viva Learning or Viva Suite license to access this feature.
 [Learn more about licensing](https://www.microsoft.com/microsoft-viva/learning).